ddyachkova/Tennis_Camera/README.md

 The current implementation is sensitive to the lighting and can recognize well-lit objects.
 Future implementations can be optimized for the memory and execution time - by parallelizing the loop.
 Also, for a more sophisticated model, I am planning to implement shape-based object recognition, which will be less sensitive to initial setting of the camera.

 All the written modules were combined into the Sport_Camera_Modules file.
+The notebook with the solution demonstration is named Sport Camera task.